joolienhoolien/Wave_Function_Collapse/README.md

 - `solver.py` runs without updating any images and only generates CLI information about the grid.
 This is the "backend class" If you want to change any settings (tile set, constraints, weights, etc) see the below section `Advanced Usage`

+# Algorithm
+This is an explanation of my implementation of the wave function collapse algorithm.
+1. Create tile prototypes
+   1. Read `settings.ini` and the `base_tiles` `JSON` to create the tile prototypes.
+2. Set up the grid
+   1. For each tile, we perform any permutations (rotations) to create our `all_tiles` tile set.
+   2. Initialize a node for each position on the grid
+      1. Before we can set up the nodes, we set each tile's possible neighbors based on their sockets.
+      2. Each node starts with every tile option as a possibility, so the `tile_options` are set to `all_tiles` at this stage
+   3. Apply any constraints to the grid
+3. Setup the pygame visuals.
+   1. Each node on the grid is associated with a `NodeSprite` object on the frontend.
+When a node is updated, the corresponding `NodeSprite` is visually updated.
+4. While the solution is not yet solved...
+   1. Find the list of nodes with the least amount of tile options and randomly choose one node.
+   2. Collapse this node
+      1. Choose a random tile from the tile options and set the node's tile to this tile.
+      2. Propagate this choice
+         1. For each neighbor to the node, limit the remaining choices based on the tile we just chose.
+         2. For each of those neighbors *which were updated in the last step*, propagate.
+         3. Any node that is updated in this step is flagged so that the visualizer will be updated as well.
+   3. Draw the new board state
+   4. If we find a failure during this while loop, we detect it and perform the corresponding fail step to reset the state.
+      1. if "RESET" -> go back to step 2.
+      2. if "RESET_FROM_FAIL" -> first set the node we found a contradiction, then go to step 2
+5. Once the solution has been found, do nothing.

 # Tilesets
 The package comes with a few tilesets.
 They are found in `base_tiles`.
 Within each set contains the images and a `JSON` file containing a set of rules.